 - If you would like to donate items directly to our safe houses, please contact us and we can let you know the items which will make the most difference.
-These include everyday items such as toiletries and packet food which are provided in the welcome pack families receive when entering safe house.

 - You may wish to organise a community fundraising event on our behalf.
 Your event can be anything you want it to be; a cake sale or coffee morning, perhaps a car boot, a bingo or quiz night.
 We can provide you with publicity materials and collection boxes.
 Why not set up a Fundraiser page through MyDonate if you would like to raise money through sponsorship, it just takes a few clicks.

 - If you are a local business you may like to have a collection tin or food and toiletry collection bin displayed at your premises.
 Why not donate your carrier bag charges to MFCC.

 If you would like any further information regarding making a donation or supporting us in another way please do not hesitate to give us a call or send an email, we will be more than happy to discuss this with you.

 MFCC really value the work of volunteers, which greatly enhances our capacity to deliver a comprehensive service that fully meet the needs of those experiencing or affected by domestic abuse in North Powys.
 Volunteers often bring with them a wealth of experience along with fresh perspectives and ideas that truly benefit our work.